-- "I now know what the difference between what an emergency and a disaster is.
+- "I found the school safety mapping exercise very interesting and also very useful.
+My friends and I have developed our school safety plans at our school level.
+In the task force, we, along with our teachers have identified risks and safe place in the schools.
+We have shown the toilets in the school, and although there exists separate toilets for boys and girls they don't have doors, which is an issue for protection.
+The classroom window is also vulnerable as children jump out of them and at times hurt themselves.
+Fire accident, road accident, flood, - are some of the risks identified by the children in the school that was visited" - Nirbhay Kumar - Before we used to enjoy swimming for just the fun aspect of it, but now also know the importance and how to protect ourselves.
+We also learnt what local resources (like old cold drink plastic bottles) to use as flotation devices. - "I now know what the difference between what an emergency and a disaster is.
 In our Sunday meeting of the Sisu Sabha, Nirabh Madhan. - "We have done a very interesting exercise of marking the vulnerabilities that exist in our school campus and within the village.
 Houses of physically challenged/pregnant women and elderly are marked distinctly.
-Those of Asha / ANM workers are also marked.
+Those of Asha/ ANM workers are also marked.
 Pukka houses and the temple which are slightly raised can prove to be a point for shelter for neighboring houses.
 The Child Friendly Flood Shelter (CFFS) is well marked and the routes to reach the same from all parts of the village are shown.
-The water bodies, forest and other resource points as well as danger points are marked clearly" Sabita Das, SHG Federation member.
+The water bodies, forest and other resource points as well as danger points are marked clearly" - Sal and other resource Demonstration of cold points as well as drinks bottles as flotation deveices marked clearly" - Sabita Das, SHG Federation member.